csc301-2023-fall/project-48-yorkregioneducationalservices-T/deliverables/yres_scheduler/yres_scheduler_backend/README.md

 ## Architecture and Design

 ### Architecture
 The design of the YRES Scheduler Backend API aims to follow a hybrid [CLEAN](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [Service-oriented](https://aws.amazon.com/what-is/service-oriented-architecture/#:~:text=you%20implement%20microservices%3F-,What%20is%20service%2Doriented%20architecture%3F,other%20across%20platforms%20and%20languages.)
 Architecture, whereby guidelines are borrowed from both approaches.
-The platform is divided into hierarchical layers of abstraction, each with specific responsibilities.
+Use cases are placed into relevant groupings called _services_, typically corresponding to operations relating to an entity (e.g. the student service manages most operations directly related to the student entity).The platform is also divided into hierarchical layers of abstraction, each with specific responsibilities.

 The innermost layer, _Enterprise Business Rules_, defines attributes and  behaviour for all entities that are relevant to the scheduler application (e.g. activity, student etc).
 Entities are data structures that provide a common language for data to be manipulated across services and use cases.
+The entities for the platform can be found [here](./api/entities/).

+The _Application Business Rules_ layer is where service files

 ![Backend API Higher-level Design Diagram](./docs/backend_api_1.jpg "Backend API Higher-level Design Diagram")